nodejs/doc-kit/docs/comparators.md

 ## Comparator Structure

-Comparators are standalone ESM scripts located in `scripts/compare-builds/`:
+Comparators are standalone ESM scripts located in `scripts/comparators/`:

 ```
-scripts/compare-builds/
+scripts/comparators/
-├── utils.mjs           # Shared utilities (BASE, HEAD paths)
+├── constants.mjs        # Shared constants (BASE, HEAD, TITLE paths)
-├── legacy-json.mjs     # Compare legacy JSON output
+├── file-size.mjs        # Compare file sizes between builds
-├── web.mjs             # Compare web bundle sizes
+├── object-assertion.mjs # Deep equality assertion for JSON objects
 └── your-comparator.mjs  # Your new comparator
 ```

 ### Naming Convention

-**Each comparator must have the same name as the generator it compares.** For example:
+Comparators can be reused across multiple generators.
+You specify which comparator to use in the workflow file using the `compare` field.
+For example:

-- `web.mjs` compares output from the `web` generator
+- `file-size.mjs` can compare output from `web`, `legacy-html`, or any generator
-- `legacy-json.mjs` compares output from the `legacy-json` generator
+- `object-assertion.mjs` can compare JSON output from `legacy-json`, `json-simple`, etc.
-- `my-format.mjs` would compare output from a `my-format` generator
+- `my-comparator.mjs` would be a custom comparator for specific needs

 ## Creating a Comparator